-Your Social Security Number And Card

-A Social Security number is important because you need it to get a job, collect Social Security benefits, and receive some other government services.
-Many businesses, such as banks and credit companies, also ask for your number.
+You need a Social Security number to work.
+We use your Social Security number to record your earnings and determine your eligibility for Social Security benefits and certain government services.
+Many financial institutions, such as banks and credit companies, also ask for your number when you open an account.

-If you are a noncitizen living in the United States, you may also need a Social Security number.
-For more information, see Social Security Numbers For Noncitizens (Publication No. 05-10096).
+If you are a noncitizen living in the United States, you also may need a Social Security number.
+For more information, see Social Security Numbers for Noncitizens (Publication No. 05-10096).
 If you are temporarily in the United States to work, see Foreign Workers and Social Security Numbers (Publication No. 05-10107).